blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 sudo nano dingo.yaml
 ```

-> ✅ For this example we save the dingo.yaml file to our main dingo directory so we will use `cd ~/dingo` to return to that directory, please adjust path and file name if needed.
+> ✅ For this example, we save the dingo.yaml file to our main dingo directory so we will use `cd ~/dingo` to return to that directory, please adjust path and file name if needed.

 #### Add paths to dingo.yaml
 We will add a path to our topology file and double check our path to our Cardano config.json file.
 If you used a different path than `/config/cardano/preview` please adjust as needed.